 What will happen next?

-1. We will endeavour to resolve a verbal complaint when is initially made, however, when this is not possible it will be handled in line with the full complaints procedure outlined in stages 2 – 7 below.
+We will endeavour to resolve your complaint when it is initially made via your Solicitor and/or Head of the Department, however, where this is not possible it will be handled in line with the full complaints process outlined in stages 2-9 below.

-2. We all send you a letter or email acknowledging receipt of your complaint within a maximum of two days of us receiving the complaint, enclosing a copy of this procedure.
+- We will send you a letter or email acknowledging receipt of your complaint within a maximum of two working days of us receiving the complaint, enclosing a copy of this procedure.

-3. We will then investigate your complaint.
-This would normally involve reviewing your file and speaking to the member of staff you acted for you.
-If your complaint relates to a matter where the files have been closed we may need to obtain your file from archive storage facility.
+- We will then investigate your complaint.
+This will normally involve reviewing your file and speaking to the member of staff, and their Head of Department, who acted for you.
+If your complaint relates to a matter where the file has been closed, we may need to obtain your file from our archive storage facility.

-4. We will send you a detailed reply to your complaint, including our suggestions for resolving the matter, within eight weeks of sending you the acknowledgement letter.
+- We will send you a detailed reply to your complaint, including our suggestions for resolving the matter, within 5 weeks of sending you the acknowledgement letter.

-5. At this stage if you are still not satisfied you should contact us again and we will arrange for someone who has not had any dealings with your matter to review the initial decision.
+- At this stage, if you are still not satisfied, you should contact us again and we will arrange for someone who has not had any dealing with your matter to review the initial decision.

-6. We will write you within 28 days of receiving your request for a review, confirming our final position on your complaint and explaining our reasons.
+- We will write to you within 14 days of receiving your request for a review, confirming our final position on your complaint, and explaining our reasons.

-7. If we have been unable to settle your complaint using our internal complaints procedure you have a right to complain to the Legal Ombudsman, an independent complaints body, established under the legal services act 2007, that deals with legal services complaints.
-You have six months from the date of our final letter in which the complaint to the legal ombudsman.
+- If we have been unable to settle your complaint using our internal complaints process you have a right to complain to the Legal Ombudsman, an independent complaints body, established under the Legal Services Act 2007, that deals with legal services complaints.
+The Legal Ombudsman expects complaints to be made to them within one year of the date of the act or omission about which you are concerned or within one year of you realising there was a concern.
+You must also refer your concerns to the Legal Ombudsman within six months of our final response to you.

-Alternative complaints bodies such as Ombudsman Services, Promediate and Small Claims Mediation exist which are competent to deal with complaints about legal services should both you and our firm wish to use such a scheme.
-As a firm we have decided that unresolve complaints will be handled only by the Legal Ombudsman.
+Alternative complaints bodies such as Ombudsman Services, ProMediate and Small Claims Mediation exist which are competent to deal with complaints about legal services should both you and our firm wish to use such a scheme.
+As a firm we have decided that unresolved complaints will be handled only by the Legal Ombudsman.

 Objecting to your bill(s)

-You should be aware that the firm may be entitled to charge interest if all or part or our bill(s) remains unpaid.
+You should be aware that the firm may be entitled to charge interest if all or part of our bill(s) remain unpaid.